 - Detail oriented and able to work well with little supervision

-- Interest and knowledge of state and federal legislative policymaking are encouraged to apply
+- Interest and knowledge of U.S. state and federal legislative policymaking preferred

 How to Apply:

 Fall and Spring Term

 Please send a cover letter, short writing sample, and resume with email subject [APP Externship (Your Last Name)] to firstname.lastname@example.org.
 Please also indicate what term you are applying for in your cover letter.

 Please apply for our Health Law Internship via our website.